-Attendance is required for case-based sessions, clinical skills sessions, clinical experience, patient sessions, quizzes, and all other sessions labeled mandatory.
+Attendance is required for Case-Based Learning (CBL) sessions, Clinical Skills sessions, Clinical Experience, sessions when a patient is present, assessments, and all other sessions labeled mandatory.
 Excused absences may be granted in the case of illness, personal/family emergency, or religious holidays.

-- 1. Acute Illness or Emergency - Block and Clinical Examinations: A student must contact their Student Affairs Dean to be excused.
-The student must contact their Dean at 215-503-6988 if during business hours or via pager (877-656-4337) at all other times.
-All health-related excuses for missing examinations must also have documented approval from the Medical Director of Jefferson Occupational Health Network (JOHN) or their designee.
-Make-up for the missed examination will take place on designated exam make-up dates and times, published on the university calendar.
+- 1. Acute Illness or Emergency - Block and Clinical Examinations: A student must contact their Student Affairs Dean to be excused at 215-503-6988 (after business hours, follow the prompt for after-hour emergencies).
+Students must submit a medical note for all health-related excuses for missing examinations in order to be excused.
+Make-up for the missed examination will take place on designated exam make-up dates and times.
+Students are responsible for contacting the Student Assessment Office to schedule missed block quizzes/examinations/anatomy practicals, and the Rector Clinical Skills and Simulation Center for missed Clinical Skills examinations/OSCEs.
 If the Student Affairs office approves the absence from the examination as excused, they will notify Academic Affairs.
 Academic Affairs will communicate this information to the Phase 1 Director, Associate Dean of Assessment, and applicable faculty/staff for informational purposes.
-Students with grievance of decision should contact the Vice Dean of UME or their designee. - Other Mandatory Sessions (such as case-based sessions, clinical skills sessions, quizzes, etc.): A student must submit the absence online via the absence reporting system to be excused.
-If it is within two hours of a mandatory session, the student must contact the Academic Affairs office (JeffMD@jefferson.edu or 215-955- 9714; a student must leave a voicemail for all unanswered calls).
+Students with grievance of decision should contact the Vice Dean of UME or their designee.

+Other Mandatory Sessions (such as CBL, Clinical Skills, quizzes, etc.): A student must submit the absence online via the Absence Reporting System to be excused.
+Students must submit a medical note for all health-related excuses for missing mandatory sessions in order to be excused.
+If a student is unable to access the Absence Reporting System due to emergency/illness, the student must contact the Academic Affairs office (JeffMD@jefferson.edu or 215-955-9714; a student must leave a voicemail for all unanswered calls).
 Students are responsible for make-up arrangements for all missed work.
 Students with grievance of decision should contact Student Affairs.